Genivia/ugrep/README.md

            -i, --ignore-case
                   Perform  case  insensitive  matching.
 By default, ugrep is case sensitive.
-This option applies to ASCII letters only.
+By default, this option  applies  to  ASCII  letters only.
+Use options -P and -i for Unicode case insensitive match- ing.

            --ignore-files[=FILE]
                   Ignore files and directories matching the  globs  in  each  FILE